ShoabSaadat/iVina/README.md

 ```

 ## 5. Prepare protein receptor
-Now you will be in Vina_Project folder, here, put your receptor_xyz.pdb file in receptor folder to start.
+Now you will be in ivina_project folder, here, put your receptor_xyz.pdb file in receptor folder to start.
 ```
 python3 autodock_python.py -pp [receptor_name] / ["all"]
 ```